trevorwinser/werewolf/README.md

 ---
 Initiate
 Abilities:
-None.
+Learn the ways of the Cult.
 Attributes:
-If the Acolyte is killed or becomes the Cult Leader, you will become the new Acolyte.
+If there is no Fall Guy or Manipulator, you will become one the next night.
 Goal:
 Indoctrinate or kill all who do not follow the Cult.
 ---